 While we do not have long term homes to rent some individuals do share their homes with people who rent rooms from them through private arrangements.

-We welcome people lodging in this way to take an active part in the community although in order to become a director of the company it is necessary to be a lease holder.
+We welcome people lodging in this way to take an active part in the community as a non-director.

-But above all we hold a collective vision about neighbourliness and what it is to share resources and space.
+We hold a collective vision about neighbourliness and what it is to share some resources and space.
 Thanks to the mix of people and the beautiful place in which we live, serendipitous things happen which are fun and funny and memorable, and which enrich our lives in ways we could never have imagined.

 The children develop social and democratic skills and are exposed to a wide variety of events and people.